-IPA reacts to 2017 General Election Result
+The IPA has responded to the 2017 General Election result.

 Paul Bainsfair , Director General of the IPA, said; “A clear win in this snap election would have provided some much-needed stability, vital to businesses and the economy.